Flying solo as a solopreneur seems like the scariest career choice you could ever make. But I’m here to tell you; it doesn’t have to be.

 It never occurred to me that I could work for myself.
 Even though not long after I started my career, my dad opened a property management company.
 How did I miss it?

-However, after seventeen years of working in corporate America, I left to start a marketing consulting business.
+However, after seventeen years of working in corporate America, I left to start a marketing consulting and copywriting business.
 Now seven months later, I couldn’t be happier.

 So, how did I make that leap?
 Well, it took grit, grind, passion, dedication, a good plan, and support from my husband, family, and friends.